XAbirHasan/JS-Task-3/README.md

 # JS Task 3
-This is simple task provie by Qtec for my internship selection.
+This is a simple task provided by Qtec for my internship selection.

 ## Screen shot